 to lay hold of ever-younger victim…”

-Søren Kierkegaard)
+(Søren Kierkegaard)

-have long had insight into this that the West has yet to discover.
+Perhaps the Ancient Chinese have long had insight into this that the West has yet to discover.
 The ancient Chinese pictograph for the word busy is made up of the symbols/pictures heart and killing.

 The understood that as we become busier and busier in the world around us, our hearts are prone to experience death – lifelessness.